-Four broad areas of knowledge are represented: the fine and performing arts, communications, humanities, and social sciences.
+Five broad areas of knowledge are represented: the fine and performing arts, communications, humanities, social sciences, and interdisciplinary studies.
 While the college has great breadth and diversity, unity is found in a study of the most engaging subject of all – human endeavor.
-Whatever the focus, the programs in the CLA share a settled purpose: to help students know themselves, understand human values and human potential within a cultural context, and understand our society and its institutions.
+Whatever the focus, the programs in the CLA share a settled purpose: to help students know themselves, understand individual and group values and potential within a cultural context, and understand our society and its institutions.

 The CLA offers a wide selection of classes that fulfill Cal Poly's general education and USCP requirements.
 Foundational courses provide students with a strong grounding in critical thinking and written and oral communication.
 The disciplines of the liberal arts are explored at both introductory and advanced levels; students are encouraged to further pursue areas of interest through the college's many minors.

-The college also offers interdisciplinary courses through its Interdisciplinary Studies in the Liberal Arts (ISLA) Program, including in its four interdisciplinary minors that explore the intersection of science, technology and society.
-For more information, contact the ISLA Program Office (Bldg 47, 25H; 805.756.1525).
+The college also offers an interdisciplinary major through its Interdisciplinary Studies in the Liberal Arts (ISLA) Department.
+The department is also home to four minors that explore the intersection of science, technology and society.
+For more information, contact the ISLA Department Office (Bldg 47, 25H; 805.756.1525).

-The college’s interdisciplinary major, Bachelor of Arts in Liberal Arts and Engineering Studies, allows students to combine coursework from the College of Liberal Arts and the College of Engineering to explore cutting-edge technologies and their applications to areas such as media arts, technology policy, and technical writing and communications.
+The college’s other interdisciplinary major, Bachelor of Arts in Liberal Arts and Engineering Studies (LAES), allows students to combine coursework from the College of Liberal Arts and the College of Engineering to explore cutting-edge technologies and their applications to areas such as media arts, technology policy, and technical writing and communications.
 The degree is offered jointly by both colleges.
 For more information, see Interdisciplinary Degree Programs.

 International issues are well represented in the college curriculum, and study abroad opportunities are also strongly supported.
 CLA faculty regularly offer classes in programs such as Cal Poly's Summer Study in London, Thailand Study Program, Valladolid (Spain) Program, and Australia Abroad Program.
 The college is also involved with the Peru Summer Study Program, which provides internships that complement the minor in Latin American Studies.
 These and other study abroad programs are administered by the Cal Poly International Center.
 For further information, see Cal Poly International Center.

 The College of Liberal Arts offers a wide range of learn-by-doing opportunities.
 Students from all majors can participate in the musical ensembles, theater productions, and dance performances.
 The college supports the Central Coast Center for Arts Education and the University Art Gallery.
 Students, especially those in the social and behavioral sciences, have access to research experiences and participate in a variety of internships at the local, state, and national government level, and with community, social services, and educational organizations, serving a number of populations.
 Students contribute to publications that showcase their accomplishments in the disciplines, such as Byzantium (English), The Forum (History), Paideia (Political Science), and Sprinkle (Women's and Gender Studies).
 These publications are often printed by the student-run University Graphic Systems.
-Students also participate in the student-produced award-winning Mustang Media, KCPR Radio, and MNTV, all part of the Mustang Media Group.
+Students also participate in the award-winning student media organizations Mustang News, KCPR Radio, and MNTV, all part of the Mustang Media Group.